yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 - Any non base currency accounts are converted back to your base currency
 - NOTE: This does not use recursive balance totalling, it simply uses the selected accounts' balance...

+- As of Nov 2021 this extension allows you to select how many instances you require and configure each instance / row

 Thanks for reading..... ;->